Frequently Asked Questions

 Q).
 Can I leave my bike overnight?

 Bikes may be left for a maximum of one week (7 consecutive days or less).
-Bikes left longer than one week will be considered abandoned and are subject to removal.
+Bikes left unridden for longer than one week will be considered abandoned and are subject to removal and donation to a local charity.

 Q).
 My access key fob isn't working.
 Help!

-Access key fobs will stop working when all daily uses are gone, or when your Annual or Monthly Plan expires.
+Access key fobs will stop working when your Annual or Monthly Plan expires.
 Simply log in to the Members section of our website to renew or upgrade your service plan.
 Your key fob will be re-activated as soon as your payment is received and your order is processed.
+This process varies and may take up to 48 hours or as quickly as 1 hour - plan ahead and make payments in advance of your expiration dates.
 If you have any problems renewing or upgrading your service plan, please contact us.

 Q).
 What if I have a mechanical problem with my bike?